Lewd cheerleader videos, sexist rules: Ex-employees decry Washington’s NFL team workplace

 “I thought: ‘That’s a really weird place for a shot to be stopped. … I hope that’s never used for anything,’ ” Imbert said.

 The 10-minute outtakes video was created June 9, 2008, according to metadata in the video file.
-A technical analysis by The Post and a researcher from the Infomedia Lab at Carnegie Mellon University found no evidence that it had been manipulated.
+A technical analysis by The Post and a researcher from the Informedia Lab at Carnegie Mellon University found no evidence that it had been manipulated.
 It and a promotional video broadcast by the team share what appear to be identical frames from a topless photo shoot, with the official version blurred and the outtakes version in sharp focus.

 The 2010 video featuring partly nude cheerleaders was created June 22 that year, according to its metadata, shortly after the year’s calendar shoot in the Dominican Republic.
 Both videos share the same soundtrack: The Rolling Stones’ “Jumpin’ Jack Flash,” Aerosmith’s “Sweet Emotion” and U2’s “Mysterious Ways.”
 In both outtakes videos, the cheerleaders look directly at the camera repeatedly.